awsdocs/amazon-s3-developer-guide/doc_source/setting-repl-config-perm-overview.md

   ```

   For more information about IAM roles, see [IAM Roles](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles.html) in the *IAM User Guide*\.
-+ An *access policy*, where you grant the role permissions to perform replication tasks on your behalf\.
++ The following shows an *access policy*, where you grant the role permissions to perform replication tasks on your behalf\.
 When Amazon S3 assumes the role, it has the permissions that you specify in this policy\.

   ```
   {

      "Version":"2012-10-17",
      "Statement":[
         {